Nasir Mosque, Hartlepool: History

 The plot of land upon which the mosque was built on was bought for £35,000 and the elder community of the mosque, Majlis Ansarullah, was tasked to build the mosque and funded entirely by donations of the Muslim community.
 The cornerstone of the mosque was laid in 2004 and inaugurated on 11 November 2005 by Mirza Masroor Ahmad, the head of the Ahmadiyya Muslim Community.

 Inauguration

 During the opening session, town dignitaries such as Hartlepool MP Iain Wright and Hartlepool Borough Council's chief executive Paul Walker were in attendance.
 As a gesture, the Ahmadiyya Muslim Association, the main organisation behind the project, donated around £20,000 to local charities and causes, including Hartlepool and District Hospice, Butterwick Children's Hospice and Brougham Primary School.

 Vandalism

 The mosque has been a target by the English Defence League, where previously a member of EDL had vandalised the mosque.
-In 2011, two men vandalised the mosque with graffiti in a racially motivated attacked.
+In 2011, two men vandalised the mosque with graffiti in a racially motivated attack.
 It was also a target during the violent protests organised by the EDL in Hartlepool following the 2024 Southport stabbing in which four officers were injured during altercations.